vchan2/vchan2.github.io/2020Calculus.md

 Homework expectations: 40-60 minutes/day on average

+Specific homework for Monday, June 21:
+  * Fill out the End of Year feedback form (link available on Schoology)

 Homework for Monday, June 14: Have your <a href="https://vchan2.github.io/2020Calculus/SASMS2021.pdf">SASMS</a> presentations and synopses ready.

 Homework for Wednesday, June 2: Have your <a href="https://vchan2.github.io/MasterChefCalc2021.html">MasterChef Calculus</a> presentations ready.